MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/softwareinfo-xml-schema.md

 # SoftwareInfo XML schema

-A metadata package contains one SoftwareInfo.xml document, which contains information that the operating system downloads a Windows Store app.
+A metadata package contains one SoftwareInfo.xml document, which contains information that the operating system downloads a UWP app.
 This information results in privileged access for apps.

 The data within the Softwareinfo.xml document is formatted based on the SoftwareInfo XML Schema, which is described in this section.